 Acknowledgements: The picture ‘Ari is facilitating’ was taken by Shira Golding and is reproduced under a Creative Commons Attribution-Noncommercial 2.0 Generic licence.
 It can be found on Flickr.com: http://www.flickr.com/photos/boojee/2668136741/.

 Gertrude Wilson Group Work papers, Social Welfare History Archives, University of Minnesota Libraries.

 How to cite this article: Smith, M. K. (2004).
-‘Gertrude Wilson and social group work’, the encyclopedia of informal education. [http://infed.org/mobi/gertrude-wilson-and-social-group-work/.
+‘Gertrude Wilson and social group work’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/gertrude-wilson-and-social-group-work/.
 Retrieved: insert date].

 © Mark K. Smith 2004